ruuda/blog/posts/2014-08-29-writing-a-path-tracer-in-rust-part-6-multithreading.md

 Multithreading in Rust differs from C++ in the same way that memory management does: it is impossible to get it wrong, but it does require some careful thought to get to a point where the code compiles.
+C++ and Rust have different ways of sending data across threads.
-I like channels, because they are [value-oriented instead of place-oriented][values].
+I like the channel approach, because channels are [value-oriented][values].
+There are no channels in the C++ standard library, so there it must be done via shared memory, which is place-oriented.
+The tools that enable safe concurrent programming are there in both languages.
+In C++, you can choose to use them.
+In Rust, safety is enforced by default.

 [values]: http://www.infoq.com/presentations/Value-Values

 This concludes my port of the Luculentus spectral path tracer.
-Next time I will summarise the process, and I will compare the performance of the two versions, which might surprise you.
+Next time I will summarise the process, and I will compare the performance of the two versions --- which might surprise you.

 ---